nteract/semiotic/public/assets/markdown/xyframe.md

 ### showLinePoints: { _boolean_ }

 If _showLinePoints_ is specified, displays the points that make up the line elements.
-These points will be styled just like points that are added to the `points` array using `pointStyle` or `pointClass` with the only difference being that points will have a `parentLine` or `parentArea` property that will point to the line or area that this point is a part of.
+These points will be styled just like points that are added to the `points` array using `pointStyle` or `pointClass` with the only difference being that points will have a `parentLine` or `parentSummary` property that will point to the line or summary that this point is a part of.

 ```jsx
 <XYFrame showLinePoints={ true } ... />